qua-platform/quam/docs/custom-components.md

 ```
 All the custom QuAM components should be placed as Python files in `my-quam/my_quam/components`.

-## Creating a custom QuAM component
+## Creating a Custom QuAM Component
 Once a designated Python module has been chosen / created, it can be populated with a custom component.
 We will assume that the newly-created Python module `my_quam` is used.
 In this example, we will make a basic QuAM component representing a DC gate, with two properties: `name` and `dc_voltage`: